shayakrach/about_me_web_page/README.md

 # Shay Rachmany WebPage

-just click on index.html and engoy (:
+Just click on index.html and engoy (: